meverett1167/bados-sg-agility-2018/docs/bados/module6.rst

 In the previous modules, we examined both request signature detection and bad actor detection mitigations individually.
 In this module, we will enable both mitigations together, and explore how they operate in tandem to mitigate a DoS attack.
 Additionally, we will use |awaf|'s DoS Reporting tools to further inspect the details of each attack.

-1. Using Chromium Browser on the |xj|, open another tab to the GUI on bigipo01
+1. Using Chromium Browser on the |xj|, open another tab to the GUI on bigip01

-2. Navigate to **Security ›› DoS Protection : DoS Profiles** and click the hackazon_bados profile we created earlier.
+2. Navigate to **Security ›› DoS Protection : DoS Profiles** and click the **hackazon_bados** profile we created earlier.

 3. Click the **Application Security** tab, and then click **Behavioral & Stress-based Detection** button in the Application Security panel.